National Skills Academy for Railway Engineering (NSARE)

 History & Context

 The embryonic NSARE was founded in 2008 by Gil Howarth.
 Following two years of Research & Development, it was formally established in November 2010 with the support of the UK Government.
-Howarth & Co was awarded a services contract to develop NSARE’s products and services and Gil Howarth was appointed Chief Executive.
-NSARE is a ‘not for profit’ company, wholly owned by its Member organisations and at the end of June it had 365 Member organisations.
-Its Membership includes Network Rail, High Speed 2 and Transport for London including Crossrail; 30 Train & Freight Operating Companies; 190 consultants, contractors & manufacturers; 100 private sector training companies; 40 universities & Further Education colleges; 5 Qualification Development and Awarding Organisations.
-NSARE’s main functions are:
+Howarth & Co was a founder Member of NSARE; Howarth & Co was awarded a services contract to develop NSARE’s products and services and Gil Howarth was appointed Chief Executive.
+NSARE was ‘not for profit’ company, wholly owned by its Member organisations and at the end of June 2015 it had 364 Member organisations.
+At that time, its Membership included Network Rail, High Speed 2 and Transport for London including Crossrail; 30 Train & Freight Operating Companies; 190 consultants, contractors & manufacturers; 100 private sector training companies; 40 universities & Further Education colleges; 5 Qualification Development and Awarding Organisations.
+NSARE’s main functions were:

 - Forecasting the skills challenges in the short & medium term